hukushirom/luastick/manual.md

 - function
 - variable[^1]

-[^1]:Only struct member variables can be exported.
+[^1]: Only struct member variables can be exported.
 Class member variables, global variables cannot be exported.

 ###### Example